-Ms. Johnston has developed valuable experience and knowledge in establishing various business legal structures for Indigenous clients including Indigenous owned corporations, joint venture arrangements and limited partnerships both on and off reserve lands.
+Ms. Johnston has developed valuable experience and knowledge in establishing various business legal structures for Indigenous clients including Indigenous owned corporations, joint venture arrangements and limited partnerships both on and off Reserve lands.

 Ms. Johnston is also often engaged by First Nations to assist them with addressing issues under the First Nations Land Management Act and developing and reviewing First Nation land codes, individual Transfer Agreements and Community Ratification documents.

-University of Manitoba, Bachelor of Laws, 1992
+University of Winnipeg, Bachelor of Laws, 1992

 University of Alberta, Bachelor of Laws, 1995